-“If I can make it here, I”ll make it anywhere…..”
+“If I can make it there, I”ll make it anywhere…..”
 To many non-New Yorkers “making it” in New York is no harder than making it elsewhere.
-But to natives and even some transplants, there’s truth to the iconic phrase.
+But for natives and even some transplants, there’s truth to the iconic phrase.
 In New York City, the competition is stiff.
 Someone who’s eager and just as talented is waiting in the wings for a shot, so hang tough or move over.

 “NYC is a dog-eat-dog environment when it comes to work and making money.
 I think the people who live here want for more than a lot of other people in the world, and therefore, they’re living to work instead of working to live.
 When you have to compete with this and you don’t want that, then obviously, the person who wants it more is going to win.”

 “When I worked down south, I was the smartest guy in the room.
 In New York, I’m just another guy in the room.”

 “But I’ve only lived here.
 I’ve never known anything else…so why would I think of it as ‘making it here?’
 I’m here, always have been.
 This is all I know.
 If I moved somewhere with a slower pace, that thought might cross my mind.”

 “New York is a tough place to make it.
 Think about restaurants and how quickly they turn over in NYC.
 It’s more expensive here and there are so many more people too, which makes it harder.”